opensourcefeed/opensourcefeed.github.io/distribution-trueos.md

 ---

-**TrueOS** (earlier, PC-BSD or BSD) is a BSD distribution that inherits the tradition of security and stability from FreeBSD, an independent BSD distribution.
-It also includes the latest drivers, security and package updates from the FreeBSD-CURRENT branch.
+**TrueOS** (formerly known as PC-BSD or BSD) was a BSD distribution that inherited the legacy of security and stability from FreeBSD, an independent BSD distribution.
+It incorporated the latest drivers, security updates, and package enhancements from the FreeBSD-CURRENT branch.

-The initial aim of TrueOS was to provide an ideal Desktop BSD operating system that is usable for both absolute beginners and advanced users.
-Later, the project decided to become a Core operating system that combines the power of FreeBSD and modern technologies like OpenRC and ZFS support to provide a stable base for other distributions to evolve from.
-Also, it was decided to take forward the idea of Desktop BSD under the title *Project Trident*.
+Initially conceived with the goal of offering an optimal Desktop BSD operating system suitable for both novices and advanced users, TrueOS underwent a transition.
+The project evolved into a Core operating system, merging the robustness of FreeBSD with contemporary technologies like OpenRC and ZFS support to establish a stable foundation for the development of other distributions.
+Additionally, the concept of Desktop BSD was carried forward under the new moniker Project Trident.

-The main highlights of TrueOS includes:
+Key features of TrueOS included:
-- A brand new driver package shipped with TrueOS provides support for newer Intel graphics chipsets and hardware
+- A fresh driver package bundled with TrueOS that provided support for newer Intel graphics chipsets and hardware.
-- *PersonalCrypt* allows to encrypt user home directory and to take it to other TrueOS machines.
+- PersonalCrypt, enabling users to encrypt their home directories and seamlessly transfer them to other TrueOS machines.
-- GELI full disk encryption support which ensures the safety of data even in case of physical theft.
+- GELI full disk encryption support, ensuring the security of data even in the event of physical theft.
-- Full clang functionality built from ports
+- Full clang functionality built from ports.

+It's important to note that TrueOS has since been discontinued, marking the end of its development and support.